Matt Duffield: The Iron Empire

 In 2015, Matt Riviera decided to team up with former WWE star as well as 2 time National Wrestling Alliance World Heavyweight Champion Rob Conway.
 The two would become known as "The Iron Empire" after Rob's moniker, "The Ironman" and The Empire, a stable of wrestlers led by Matt Riviera.
 On December 4, 2015, The Iron Empire captured the coveted NWA World Tag Team Championships from The Heatseakers at an NWA Mid South event in Robinsonville, Mississippi.
-The team would go on to face the top teams in the NWA and are the current champions.
+The team would go on to face the top teams in the NWA.

 Matt Riviera debuted for Diamond Stars Wrestling on September 25.
 In the main event, he along with Iron Empire tag team partner Rob Conway, successfully defended the NWA World Tag Team Championship in a two out of three falls match against Rob Terry and Masakatsu Funaki.
 In the first fall, Conway pinned Funaki under a mask after hitting The Erotic City (Chokeslam/Belly to back suplex combo).
 In the second fall, Conway submitted to Funaki via a rear naked choke.
 In the third fall, Riviera was disqualified after hitting Terry with a chair.

 The Iron Empire lost the NWA World Tag Team Championship to Kazushi Miyamoto and Rob Terry in Tokyo, Japan on February 23, 2017.